perma-id/w3id.org/dao/README.md

 Drug Action Ontology (DAO)

-An ontology to describe drug action from the Semanticscience GitHub repository http://graphdb.dumontierlab.com/
+An ontology to describe drug actions, their provenance, and their evidence.

 Contact
 Michel Dumontier @micheldumontier